evgenyneu/lolstats/README.md

 ## Feedback is welcome

-If you need help or notice a bug feel free to create an issue ticket.
-I will be happy to help you.
+If you need help or notice a bug, feel free to create an issue ticket.
+I will be happy to help. :D

 ## License